ASTPMeetup/Weather_Landing_Page/README.md

 ### View Live

-You can the app live at [https://weather-app-landing-page.netlify.com](https://weather-app-landing-page.netlify.com)
+You can view the app live at [https://weather-app-landing-page.netlify.com](https://weather-app-landing-page.netlify.com)

 ### Run locally